wp-plugins/woocommerce-last-purchased/readme.txt

 == Special thanks ==

 Special thanks to [Ryan McGeary](https://github.com/rmm5t) ([http://ryan.mcgeary.org](http://ryan.mcgeary.org)), author of [timeago.js](https://github.com/rmm5t/jquery-timeago), jQuery plugin used in this little project.

+== Installation ==

+= From WordPress dashboard =

+1. Log in to you WordPress dashboard.
+2. Navigate to plugins page and to "Add new" next.
+3. Type "WooCommerce Last Purchased" in search field.
+4. Install and activate plugin.

+= Manually place plugin files in your plugins directory =

+1. Download and unzip plugin files.
+2. Copy plugin folder (`woocommerce-last-purchased`) to your Wordpress installation plugins directory (`/wp-content/plugins/`).
+3. Go to you WordPress panel, to plugins page.
+4. Activate plugin.

+Install plugin from your WordPress dashboard